 There is far less traffic in the North, so you can enjoy the scenery, some seclusion, and a handful of wonderful restaurants a short walk away.
 And of course, you can always grab a cab to go check out downtown or to get to your dive shop’s marina in the mornings.

-** Popular hotels in the Northern zone include Meliá, The Westin Cozumel, Playa Azul, Hotel B, El Cozumeleño, The Coral Princess, and you can also find apartments for rent, as well as at least one economy hostel.
+** Popular hotels in the Northern zone include Meliá, The Westin Cozumel, Playa Azul, Hotel B, El Cozumeleño, and The Coral Princess.
+You can also find apartments for rent, as well as at least one economy hostel.

 Cozumel “Centro” – Downtown San Miguel

 San Miguel de Cozumel is the busier, central “city” area of the Island, and the downtown portion it is familiarly known as “Centro.”

 Centro radiates out from the Benito Juárez Park, San Miguel’s central plaza – right across Melgar Avenue from the ferry terminal.

 The central plaza is also home to the famous Clock Tower – one of the town’s primary landmarks and meeting spots – along with dancing water fountains, and the (now obligatory) Cozumel sign for photo ops.

 Centro is likely where you’ll also find the greatest variety of Airbnb rooms or homes for rent, as well as a variety of delightful boutique hotels, villas, and guesthouses.